Robert W. Straub

 Robert William Straub (May 6, 1920 – November 27, 2002) was an American politician and businessman from the state of Oregon.
 A native of San Francisco, California, he settled in Eugene, Oregon, where he entered politics.
-A Democratic politician, he served in the Oregon State Senate, as the Oregon State Treasurer, and one term as the 31st Governor of Oregon from 1975 to 1979.
+A Democratic politician, he served in the Oregon State Senate, as the Oregon State Treasurer, and one term as the 31st governor of Oregon from 1975 to 1979.
 Like his perennial opponent for governor, Tom McCall, he was a noted environmentalist.

 Early life

 Robert William Straub was born on May 6, 1920, in San Francisco.
 His parents were Thomas J. and Mary Tulley Straub who were staunch Republicans.
 During World War II, he served in the Army's Quartermaster Corps.
 Straub earned a Bachelor of Arts degree from Dartmouth College in 1943, and then a masters of business administration from the school in 1947.

 While a student at Dartmouth, he married Pat Straub (née Stroud) in 1943, and they had three sons and three daughters.
 In 1946, the family moved to Springfield, Oregon, when Straub accepted a job at the new Weyerhaeuser facility there.
-At Weyerhauser he worked with former classmate and later Speaker of the Oregon House of Representatives Richard Eymann.
+At Weyerhaeuser he worked with former classmate and later Speaker of the Oregon House of Representatives Richard Eymann.
 Straub also established a construction firm.
 He became independently wealthy by investing in the stock market, in real estate development, and trading in timber.